 S. 1397, the Abortion Non-Discrimination Act of 2003, was introduced by Senator Judd Gregg on July 14, 2003.
-Under the bill, various health care entities, including hospitals and health maintenance organizations, that refuse to provide coverage for abortion or refuse to pay for induced abortions would not be subject to adverse action by the federal government or state or local governments that receive federal financial assistance.
+Under the bill, various health care entities, including hospitals and health maintenance organizations, that refused to provide coverage for abortion or refused to pay for induced abortions could not have been subject to adverse action by the federal government or state or local governments that receive federal financial assistance.
 A similar version of the act was passed by the House during the 107th Congress, but was not considered by the Senate.
 For additional information on the Abortion Non-Discrimination Act, see CRS Report RS21428, The History and Effect of Abortion Conscience Clause Laws.